mkcomposefs - Man Page

 - --digest-store=PATH

 This path will become a composefs "object store".
-Non-empty regular files in the SOURCEDIR will be copied (reflinked if possible) into this target directory, named after their fsverity digest.
+Regular files larger than 64 bytes in the SOURCEDIR will be copied (reflinked if possible) into this target directory, named after their fsverity digest.
+Small files will be inlined into the image metadata.
 If possible, the added files will have fs-verity enabled.This directory should be passed to the basedir option when you mount the image.

 - --print-digest